Take It Outside: Understanding the Difference Between Your Indoor and Outdoor Power Numbers

 As you start to incorporate more outdoor sessions into your training schedule, remember that power numbers can be affected by a variety of factors.
-Understanding why there may be a difference between your indoor and outdoor power numbers can help you identify how to address specific weaknesses, get the most out of your workouts, and maximize your Return on Suffering.
+Understanding why there may be a difference between your indoor and outdoor power numbers can help you identify how to address specific weaknesses and get the most out of your workouts.

 Don't let the quality of your training go ahead the window when you head out the door.
 Check out the 100+ free training plans for road, triathlon, cross-country mountain biking, and cyclocross you get with The Sufferfest.
 Tailored to your Four-Dimensional Power™ (4DP) profile, these plans incorporate indoor Sufferfest sessions during the week and outdoor rides on the weekends.
 No matter what your goal, we have a plan to get you faster.